Jay1194/Regex-Tutorial/gist-template.md

 ## Summary

 Today we will take a look at the components of a regular expression or (REGX) used when matching a Email Address.
 In an email address each chararcter has a set responisbility to validiate that the user is entering an email address in the correct format.
-The Email Address REGX looks like this: /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ and if your wondering how this all works when it comes to email adresses the REGX is searching for two things one being the "@" and after that the "domain" example: gmail.
+The Email Address REGEX looks like this: /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ and if your wondering how this all works when it comes to email adresses the REGX is searching for two things one being the "@" and after that the "domain" example: gmail, yahoo etc..
 ## Table of Contents

 - [Anchors](#anchors)